tanmaysharma231/Financial_projection_modeling_AI_Company/README.md

 ## What This Models

-Finsight is a hybrid SaaS platform targeting startups, accelerators, and venture capital firms.
+Financia is a hybrid SaaS platform targeting startups, accelerators, and venture capital firms.
 The model covers a 5-year monthly projection from pre-revenue through scale, built from first principles rather than top-down assumptions.

 **Key outputs:**
 - Reaches operating profitability in Year 4 Q1